DaedalusX64/daedalus/Data/PC/readme.txt

 What is Daedalus?
 *****************

-Daedalus is a Nintendo64 emulator for Windows.
+Daedalus is a Nintendo64 emulator for PSP/Windows/OSX/Linux.
 Daedalus is named after the craftsman at King Minos's court who designed the labyrinth for the Minotaur.

 Getting the Latest Version
 **************************

-Daedalus is currently hosted on the Boob site at http://daedalus.boob.co.uk/.
-The most recent version of Daedalus will always be available there (and hopefully mirrored on some of the other emulation sites).
+Binaries are currently hosted on http://www.daedalusx64.com Source can be found on https://github.com/hulkholden/daedalus The most recent version of Daedalus will always be available there (and hopefully mirrored on some of the other emulation sites).

 Using Daedalus
 ***************